GovTechStackSG/apex-api-workshop-2018/README.md

 ### Gameplay

 #### Objectives
-- To help participants familiarise Apex/Akana portal within 30 mintues through game
+- To help participants familiarise Apex/Akana portal within 30 minutes through an interactive team-based API game
 - Participants will know how to invoke an L0/L1/L2 secured API
 - Participants will know how to create an App in APEX